for Homestead & Miniature Cattle

 6. What is a Breed?
 Knowing what a breed is, can help you decide on what you want.
 There is no single definition, but across the livestock industry, in general, a breed is a population of related animals that have not been out-crossed with other genetics for a century or more.
 A breed is made of animals with a common origin and purpose and selection history.
 Animals within a breed have physical characteristics that distinguish them from other breeds or groups of animals within that same species.

 7. What is not a Breed?
 Crossbred cattle are not breeds.
-Composite or percentage bred cattle are technically not breeds, but may be breeds in evolution.
-Registered cattle are those with documented pedigrees, however, a pedigree can be made up of one or more breeds.
+Composite or percentage bred cattle are not technically breeds, but may be breeds in evolution.
+Registered cattle are cattle with documented, certified pedigrees.
+Registered cattle may or may not be pure; they just have a pedigree, and any pedigree can be made up of one or more breeds.
 So, whether an animals is registered or not, is no indication of whether it is a pure bred animal or not.
-Most registered miniature cattle in North America are composites, upgraded percentage breeds, or breeds in development.
+Most registered miniature cattle in North America are not pure breeds.
+Most are upgraded percentage breeds, composites, or breeds in development.

 8. What is a Composite or Percentage Breed?
-It is a crossbred or an upgrade or a developing "breed."
-There are more miniature "percentage breeds" than there are miniature fullblood breeds.
-Some of them are very popular and fetch high prices.
-Higher prices result from supply and demand created by novelty marketing strategies, emphasizing special types or colors, and trends in popularity.
-The most popular breeds are listed and described in more detail on Homestead & Miniature Cattle Breeds of North America.
+It is a crossbred or an upgrade and it may or may not be a developing breed.
+There are many miniature "percentage breed" cattle.
+There are very few miniature fullblood breeds.
+Higher prices often result from supply and demand created by novelty marketing strategies, emphasizing special types or colors, and trends in popularity, and do not reflect purity or indicate whether they are rare or not.

 9. What is the difference between purebred and fullblood?
 Fullblood and purebred are the most widely used terms to define the breed purity or breed blood percentage of cattle.
 The most widely used definition is: Fullblood means 100% pure.
 Purebred means close, but not 100% pure.